offgriddev/cyclomatic-js/README.md

-# Cyclomatic JS - A Complexity Measurement for JavaScript
+# CyclomaticJS - A Complexity Measurement for JavaScript

 Cyclomatic Complexity was developed by a Computer Scientist at IBM named Thomas McCabe in an article titled [A Complexity Measurement](https://ieeexplore.ieee.org/document/1702388).
-The approach uses Graph Theory to creates a representation of the number of linear paths possible through the execution of an algorithm.
+A metric we often use to identify "code quality" concerns, cyclomatic complexity is a useful analytical tool for many reasons.
+And now it's available for Vanilla JavaScript!

+If you're unfamiliar with Cyclomatic Complexity, it's an application of Graph Theory to the logical structure of algorithms.
+The logical structure of algorithms accounts for many constructs we leverage in software engineering: if-statements, switch-statements, for/while/forof/dowhile loops, etc. In measuring these facets of our source code, Cyclomatic Complexity measures _how many possible linear paths through a given algorithm_.
 It will produce a simple integer value as an assessment.
 For example, the following code has an objective Complexity of 2:

 ```javascript
 function main(a) {